marcsaegesser/ArrowPuzzleSolver/README.md

 4.5 milliseconds per puzzle.

-Here are some representative runs using the Scala REPL on my laptop, a Lenova P50 with an Intel Core i7 at 2.6GHz.
-This is obviously not a definitive measure of performance but these results have been pretty stable.
+Here are some representative runs using the Scala REPL on my laptop, a Lenovo P50 with an Intel Core i7 at 2.6GHz.
+This is obviously not a definitive measure of performance but these results have been pretty stable and are useful for relative comparisons of different algorithms.

 ```scala
 scala> timeSolutions(boardStream.take(10000).toList)(ArrowPuzzleSolver.simpleSolver(_)(SymmetryBuilder))